-The Flute Band Association’s Own Choice Contest takes place on Saturday 24 February in the Island Centre, Lisburn.
-Playing commences at 1:00PM, and the Championship starts at 4:PM.
-Come and support the bands.
+The Flute Band Association’s 2018 Own Choice Contest was held on Saturday 24 February in the Island Civic Centre, Lisburn.

 There is great pride in the Band on learning that Richard Douglas has been awarded the MBE in the military division of the 2018 New Years Honours List.
 He is pictured with Stephen Chapman (right) who was awarded the BEM.

 We fulfilled our longest standing concert engagement on the Friday evening of 08 December 2017 when we played in the Ballygowan Community Centre.
 A mixture of Marches, popular music and carols was very well received.